Creating a New Family Story

 Your children are more likely to learn how to regulate their emotional outbursts when you are able to “be with” them in their anxiety and frustration.
 Alternatives to punishments and time-out may include a time-in with your children.

-Perhaps you feel uncomfortable or threatened in close relationships.
 Maybe you “hover” anxiously, fearful of letting your child out of your sight, or feel threatened when they come to you seeking help?
-These reactions are often the result of your own childhood attachment patterns.

 Creating a New Family Story

-My aim is to help you grow in awareness, and “change the tape”, to create a new family story, raising children who are able to realise their potential and find their place in the world.
+Your counsellor can help you to “change the tape”, creating a new family story, raising children who are able to realise their potential and find their place in the world.

 Download our FREE e-book Tips for Raising Happy, Healthy Children